niplav/site/leave.md

-If one wants to avoid falling into addictive patterns, then, it seems advisable to be very cautious around information technology, and in the very paranoid case, one wants to stay out of the addictive "event horizon": the state at which it has become basically impossible to unplug.
+If one wants to avoid falling into addictive patterns, then, it seems advisable to be very cautious around information technology, and in the more paranoid case, one wants to stay out of the addictive "event horizon": the state at which it has become basically impossible to unplug—which means that one ought to prepare to leave the internet.

 ### Two Different Growth Modes